Soartex-Modded/Modded-1.6.x/README.md

 Or directly:

-_This requirers some moderate git/Github knowledge; if you need any help, feel free to contact us._
+_This requires moderate git/Github knowledge; if you need any help, feel free to contact us._

  * Fork this repo to your account.
  * Commit all of your textures to your forked repo, in the master branch.
 Prefferably use as few commits as possible; if you experienced in git, squash all of your commits into one.